How To Upcycle Storage Containers Easily and on a Budget

 - Use butcher paper to trace the front of your drawer to make a pattern.

-- Measure the top down to the handle, and cut your pattern out.
+- Measure the top down to the handle.

 - Trace the pattern onto the back of the contact paper and cut the contact paper.

-- Pull off the backing and put both 1/2 on the front of the drawer.
+- Pull off the backing and put both sections on the front of the drawer.

-- Use the white electrical tape to cover the lines of the two sections.
+- Use the colored electrical tape to cover the lines of the two sections.

 - Enjoy your new container!